DigitexOfficial/digitex_api_doc/trading_ws.md

         "positionVolume": 0,
         "positionLiquidationVolume": 0,
         "positionBankruptcyVolume": 0,
-        "lastTradePx": 9300,
-        "lastTradeQty": 100,
-        "lastTradeTimestamp": 1594053698097,
-        "buyOrderMargin": 0,
-        "sellOrderMargin": 0,
         "traderBalanceIncrement": 1000,
-        "buyOrderQty": 0,
-        "sellOrderQty": 0,
         "markPx": 9285
     }
 }

 ```

-Field `liquidatedContracts` contains an array of liquidated contracts (the same structure as in `traderStatus` message).
+`liquidatedContracts` contains an array of liquidated contracts (the same structure as in `traderStatus` message).

+`terminatedOrders` contains an array of `clOrdId`s of terminated orders.

 ------